 Shuttle Stop 8: Big Bend

-Shuttles Stop 8 ONLY stop at this stop going down the canyon and not up.
+Shuttles Stop 8 ONLY stops going down the canyon and not up.

 This stop does not feature any services like restrooms, water fountains, or any well-known trails.
 However, it is a beautiful spot to view wildlife such as peregrine falcons, California condors, and raptors.